 obj->method(param)), messages to objects are being sent (

 [obj method:param]) and resolved at runtime (not at compile time like in C++).
-There is no Garbage Collector (which works at run-time) in Objective-C, but instead Automatic Reference Counting (compile-time feature) is used.
-Objective-C is the main programming language used by Apple for the OS X and iOS.
-However, in this year Apple announced plans to replace Objective-C with new Swift language.
+There is no Garbage Collector (which works at run-time) in Objective-C, but instead, Automatic Reference Counting (compile-time feature) is used.
+Objective-C is the main programming language used by Apple for OS X and iOS.
+However, this year Apple announced plans to replace Objective-C with the new Swift language.
 Resources to learn Objective-C can be found in my other post.

 FROM clause in

 Compiled language created by Microsoft.
 Compiles to native language or P-Code and uses the Microsoft C++ compiler to generate the executable.
 It derives from BASIC.
 Similar to Python: tabs and new lines are used to delimit blocks.
-VB (under Visual Studio) allows to create GUI using drag-and-drop technique.
-Last version (VB6) was released in 1998 and is abandoned in favor of VB.NET, which introduces many features (present also in C#), but still supported, even on Windows 8.
+VB (under Visual Studio) enables to create GUI using the drag-and-drop technique.
+The last version (VB6) was released in 1998 and is abandoned in favor of VB.NET, which introduces many features (present also in C#), but still supported, even on Windows 8.
 Check Comparison of VB and VB.NET.
 Both (VB.NET and C#) run on the same run time (CLR).
 More details can be found here.
 Recommended tutorials to get started: Visual Basic Fundamentals: Development for Absolute Beginners by Bob Tabor and Visual Basic .NET Tutorials.
-Good reference is Visual Basic at Wikibooks.
+A good reference is Visual Basic at Wikibooks.
 To get VB syntax highlighting in SublimeText, this package works.

 I read about all 10 languages in Wikipedia before writing this post.
-I was surprised how much I could learn in 5-10 minutes reading.
-I don't know why, but I feel much better now, when I refreshed and organized my knowledge.
-If you want to start learning about new programming language, I recommend you to read about it on Wikipedia first.
+I was surprised by how much I could learn in 5-10 minutes of reading.
+I don't know why, but I feel much better now when I refreshed and organized my knowledge.
+If you want to start learning about the new programming language, I recommend you to read about it on Wikipedia first.
 Even more, read about all languages you are using now on Wikipedia as well.
-It gives you great, high-level overview.
-Now, Wikipedia will be my start point of research about "some new thing".
+It gives you a great, high-level overview.
+Now, Wikipedia will be my starting point of research about "some new thing".